joelek/atlas/readme.md

 * Implement search support using legacy RadixTree.
 * Defer decoding of records until record is filtered and ordered.
 * Consider implementing fsync batching for transactions.
+* Add unspecified store keys to orders for links and queries.